tbrunetti/Rosalind_HPC/SLURM_getting_started.md

 136766	   bigmem  largePr    johnsxz  PENDING	 	        1 (RESOURCES)
 ```

 Finally, a user may be interested in the statistics of a particular job that is running.
 The `sstat <your_JobID>` command can be used to give the user an idea of the resources being used on a __running__ job.
+This only works for jobs submitted using the `srun` command.
+To check the stats of a __currently running__ job submitted using `sbatch` use the following command `sstat <your_JobID>.batch`.
+The `.batch` extension is critical for all jobs submitted as a batch script.
 For some general statistics on a job that has __already been completed__ one can use the following command:
 ```
 sacct -j <your_jobid> --format=JobID,JobName,MaxRSS,Elapsed
 ```